 - God spared no expense! …and has an awesome sense of humor (which Fluffy doesn’t always appreciate).

-- God has also added a lot of “Free Will” to the CD in the form of extensive navigational choices and menus so you can pick and choose your way through the content.
+- God has also added a lot of “Free Will” in this software in the form of extensive navigational choices and menus so you can pick and choose your way through the content.
 Our guide spells it all out.

 Don’t let the name fool you…